Helgi Valdimarsson

-Helgi Valdimarsson (1936–2018) was a professor of immunology at the University of Iceland.
+Helgi Þröstur Valdimarsson (16 September 1936 – 6 August 2018) was an Icelandic physician and academic who was a professor of immunology at the University of Iceland.
 He established the first Immunology laboratory of Iceland in 1983.
 He was a senior lecturer at St Mary's Hospital Medical school, London, England, from 1975 to 1981 and a visiting professor at St. Mary's from 1981 to 1990.
-He has published over 180 articles in international peer-reviewed journals, and for his work on psoriasis he has received several research grants, including European Commission Grant (1998–2002) and a Fogarty Scholarship in 2003.
+He published over 180 articles in international peer-reviewed journals, and for his work on psoriasis he received several research grants, including European Commission Grant (1998–2002) and a Fogarty Scholarship in 2003.

-He is the father-in-law of English humorist Tim Moore, and the father of Agnar Helgason and Asgeir R. Helgason.
+Valdimarsson died on 6 August 2018, at the age of 81.
+He was the father-in-law of English humorist Tim Moore, and the father of Agnar Helgason and Asgeir R. Helgason.